 Anyone who has taken a group tour knows just how important the guide is to the success or failure of the trip.
 A good guide can elevate and enhance the experience, creating cherished memories that will last a lifetime and make guests want to return.
 A bad guide can do the opposite, leaving guests feeling neglected and unimportant.

 What are the qualities of a good guide?
-Based on my own experience, both as a guest on several tours and as a guide for 17 years who has taken hundreds of guests around Italy, I’ve put together a list of the must-have traits of a good guide.
+Based on my own experience, both as a guest on several tours and as a guide for over 17 years who has taken hundreds of guests around Italy, I’ve put together a list of the must-have traits of a good guide.

 Answering questions they’ve already answered multiple times will not bother a good guide.
 They will show both competence and enthusiasm, as if they are hearing that question for the first time.

 - Good with “Difficult People”

 Most times the problem is that “difficult people” don’t know they are difficult.
 Great guides know how to master the “beast” in the group.
 They deal with them and they keep the rest of the group safe from them.

 Their radar is always on to feel the room.
 They will put people at ease, reassuring them that they are in good hands and that they should try to have the best time possible.

 A guide with a good sense of humor will increase the enjoyment of the tour and temper any tensions that may arise.